AD-H: Language-guided Autonomous Driving with Hierarchical Agents

 \subsubsection{Generalization to Long-Horizon Instruction}

-Table~\ref{tab:long-horizon} presents the results on the LangAuto-Long-Horizon benchmark, where the high-level navigation instructions are long-horizon and are provided only at the beginning of the driving task.
-Considering that both LMDrive and AD-H are trained under short-horizon instructions during the driving process, these unseen long-horizon instruction settings pose a significant challenge in terms of their generalization ability.
-Nevertheless, our AD-H still delivers strong performance, surpassing the LMDrive method by a considerable margin.
-As illustrated in Figure~\ref{fig:long_horizon}, LMDrive, which directly predicts control signals, struggles to properly understand the global instructions and road conditions provided in the long-horizon instruction.
-Consequently, it continues straight instead of making a right turn when necessary.
-In comparison, the planner of our AD-H continuously analyzes the instructions and the visual environment during the driving process, providing accurate and fine-grained commands to the controller based on the current driving conditions.
-These results indicate the promising generalization capability of AD-H for unseen navigation instructions.
+Table~\ref{table:long-hori} presents the results on the LangAuto-Long-Horizon benchmark, where the high-level navigation instructions are long-range and provided only at the beginning of each task.
+Since both LMDrive and AD-H are trained exclusively with short-horizon instructions during driving, this benchmark evaluates their ability to generalize to unseen long-horizon instruction settings.
+Despite the increased difficulty, AD-H still delivers strong performance and surpasses LMDrive by a considerable margin.
+Quantitatively, AD-H~(LLaVA-7B + OPT-350M) achieves a DS of \textbf{62.1}, outperforming LMDrive (49.1) by \textbf{+13.0 points} (\textbf{+26.5\%}) and improving IS from 0.87 to \textbf{0.88}.
+Meanwhile, AD-H~(Mipha-3B + OPT-350M) achieves a remarkable RC of \textbf{73.2}, significantly higher than LMDrive’s 56.4 (\textbf{+29.7\%}).
+As illustrated in Figure~\ref{fig:long_horizon}, LMDrive—directly predicting control signals—fails to fully capture the global instruction context and continues straight instead of making the required right turn.
+In contrast, our hierarchical AD-H continuously analyzes both the initial instruction and the evolving visual environment, generating precise mid-level commands that guide the controller throughout the trajectory.
+These results demonstrate the strong generalization capability of AD-H in handling long-horizon, instruction-driven navigation tasks.